NaxonM/TDL-GUI/README.md

 ## Features

-- **Automatic `tdl` Installation**: The GUI automatically detects if `tdl` is missing and downloads the correct version for your system.
+- **Reliable `tdl` Installation**: The GUI automatically detects if `tdl` is missing and downloads the correct version for your system using a robust, native Python downloader.
 - **Light & Dark Themes**: Automatically detects your system's theme and applies a modern, harmonious color scheme for excellent readability.
 - **Comprehensive Download Tab**:
     - Download from multiple message links or JSON files.